The Question: Is the Bible silent, condemning, or supportive of engaging in homosexual activity?

 This doesn’t even include all the Scripture which talks about God’s proper parameters for Christian marriage, all of which pertains to one male with one female.

 The Bible is extremely clear on the subject of homosexual practice.
 Again, you can even say that having homosexual desires is not wrong.
-What is wrong is giving in to these desires and acting on them.
+The sin is giving in to these desires and acting on them.
 This makes the issue of genetics totally irrelevant.
-Whether you were born that way or whether you changed, the issue of ‘nature’ versus ‘nurture’ doesn’t matter.
+Whether you were born that way or whether your desires changed, the issue of ‘nature’ versus ‘nurture’ doesn’t matter.
 A tendency toward alcoholism has been linked to genes, but that doesn’t mean becoming an alcoholic is okay.

 Thanks to Joe Mulvihill for source material used in this study.